PESTICIDES KILL — — EAT ORGANIC

 2. What happens to pesticides in our bodies?

 Twenty five percent of them may cause cancer.
 Pesticides are designed to suppress metabolism and growth.
 It is not surprising, therefore, to find them linked with miscarriages and abnormal fetal development.
 Oil soluble pesticides accumulate in body fat and are discharged into the mild of nursing mothers.
 In 1977, an Environmental Defense Fund study found that the average mothers’ milk would exceed FDA pesticide safety standards.
 These are a few of the known physiological effects of pesticides.
 There may be many other symptoms and side-effects that are never diagnosed as being pesticide-related.
 Such symptoms might include rashes, headaches, and flu-like symptoms.

 3. What happens to the people who have the closest contact with pesticides; the farm workers, production plant workers, packers and so forth?

 Clearly, the people who have the closest contact with these chemicals will suffer the greatest effects.
 The United Nations World Heath Organization estimates that 500,000 people worldwide are killed or incapacitated annually as a result of pesticide use.
 Most of these people live in developing countries.
 About one third of the pesticides manufactured in the U.S. are exported.
 Fifteen percent of them are banned here.
 In this country, many of the farm workers are undocumented and have no recourse if they are harmed by pesticide contamination.
 Even among documented workers, there is a poor record for safety standards.

 4. How can we avoid consuming pesticide residues?

-Eat organically grown food*, when eating non-organic fresh produce, either peel it or wash it with soap and warm water.
+Eat organically grown food, when eating non organic fresh produce, either peel it or wash it with soap and warm water.
 These steps will help you keep these toxic chemicals out of your body.
-They won’t do anything much to effect the ongoing crisis in international agriculture.
+They won’t do anything much to affect the ongoing crisis in international agriculture.
 More on this subject in future segments.